dblohm7/dblohm7.github.com/source/_posts/2016-01-26-announcing-mozdbgext.markdown

 ### Downloading windbgext

-I have pre-built binaries ([32-bit](https://github.com/dblohm7/mozdbgext/blob/master/bin/32/mozdbgext.dll?raw=true), [64-bit](https://github.com/dblohm7/mozdbgext/blob/master/bin/64/mozdbgext.dll?raw=true))
+I have pre-built binaries ([32-bit](https://github.com/dblohm7/mozdbgext/blob/master/bin/32/mozdbgext.dll?raw=true), [64-bit](https://github.com/dblohm7/mozdbgext/blob/master/bin/64/mozdbgext.dll?raw=true)) available for download.
-(which obviously requires 32-bit WinDbg).
-I have not built a 64-bit binary yet, but the code should be source compatible.

 Note that there are several other commands that are "roughed-in" at this point and do not work correctly yet.
 Please stick to the documented commands at this